www.scantips.com

 also concerned with Blurring the Background

 Identify your camera sensor size by entering either actual Sensor Size or Film Size, or Crop Factor, or even Equivalent Focal Length specs.
-Sensor size can be hard to know, but these can calculate sensor size.
-Much more arbitrary and less precise, but even CoC can determine sensor size, because CoC relates to the standard enlargement of sensor size.
+Sensor size can be hard to know, but the subject is about sensor size.
+More arbitrary and less precise, but even Crop values can determine sensor size.
 You can see ways to determine your Crop Factor (perhaps even from known Equivalent Focal Length).
-It's hard to beat precise actual sensor size specifications though.
+But it's hard to beat precise actual accurate sensor size specifications though.

-But in the DOF calculations, always specify the actual real focal length, Never any Equivalent Focal Length.
+But in the calculations, always specify the actual real focal length, that you actually use, and Never any Equivalent Focal Length.

 There are issues when trying to determine the sensor size of compact or phone cameras.
 Also issues with mixed formats (both video and still photo images from the same camera).
 These issues are summarized at Issues Determining Sensor Size.
 If using 16:9 in 3:2 or 4:3 cameras, please see the notes there.

-Fisheye lenses or macro distances are special cases adversely affecting accuracy, NOT included here.
+Fisheye lenses or macro distances are special cases greatly affecting accuracy, and are NOT included here.

 Entering changes: Most buttons will redraw results automatically.
 But after changing a text field, it is necessary to either click the Compute button or hit Enter in the text field.
-The calculator will "blink" once when showing the changed result.
-The bright Yellow box shows the final sensor size result seen.
+The Yellow box shows the final sensor size result seen.

 Depth of Field Calculator